giantswarm/coredns-warnlist-plugin/README.md

 ## Description

-CoreDNS plugin which periodically updates a cache of blacklisted domains, and exposes metrics and logs when a prohibited domain is requested.
+CoreDNS plugin which periodically updates a cache of malicious domains, and exposes metrics and logs when a prohibited domain is requested.
+It does not block the request.

+**This project is under development and has not been tested for heavy production workloads.**

 ## Arguments